minio/docs/source/reference/minio-mc/mc-support-inspect.rst

 .. versionchanged:: RELEASE.2022-12-12T19-27-27Z

    When writing the zip archive, MinIO also encrypts the zip index of file names included in the archive.

+.. versionchanged:: RELEASE.2024-10-29T15-34-59Z

+   Inspect now generates unique file names to help distinguish one inspect file from another.
+   The file name reflects the inspected path.

 .. important::

    :mc:`mc support inspect` requires a MinIO deployment server from October 2021 or later.